nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Our organisation continued with regression testing as increments came in, to ensure that previous features were not broken with changes and modifications.
 This is due to the interconnectedness of certain features implemented, such as commands and the model.
+We used a breadth-first iterative model to extensive test the wide scope of the project.

 Our organisation did this both with automated unit tests and manual testing, with more emphasis on unit tests, due to the time taken to test extensively manually.

 ### **Unit Tests**